 Keratoconjunctivitis sicca (KCS), or “dry eye,” is a disorder of the lacrimal glands that normally produce the liquid element of tears.
 Dogs with KCS don’t produce enough tear film to keep their eyes lubricated adequately.
-Sometimes there are no tears at all.
+Sometimes, there are no tears at all.

 The cornea is the transparent, outermost part of the eyeball, fitting much like the skin on a grape.
 The conjunctiva is a delicate membrane lining the eyelids and a small portion of the eyeballs.
 Lack of tear production causes the cornea and conjunctiva to become dry, painful, and inflamed.
-If the disorder goes untreated, there will also be a thickening of the cornea and conjunctiva.
+If the disorder goes untreated, there will also be thickening of the cornea and conjunctiva.

 If not properly diagnosed and managed in the early stages, KCS can lead to excruciatingly painful corneal ulceration, eye infection, impaired vision, and even total blindness.
 A responsible dog parent will never ignore the symptoms of KCS.

 There are various reasons for the lacrimal glands to cease making tears, but it is often difficult or impossible to determine the actual cause.
 For that reason, most KCS is diagnosed as "idiopathic," or of unknown cause.

-- Hereditary disposition in certain breeds.
+- Hereditary disposition in certain breeds

-- Trauma to the eye.
+- Trauma to the eye

-- Use of certain drugs including topical anesthetics on the surface of a dog's eye, sulfonamides, and aspirin.
+- Use of certain drugs, including topical anesthetics on the surface of a dog's eye, sulfonamides, and aspirin

-- General anestesia.
+- General anesthesia

-- Bacterial or viral eye infections.
+- Bacterial or viral eye infections

-- Chronic conjunctivitis.
+- Chronic conjunctivitis

-- Systemic diseases, including diabetes, Cushings disease, or hypothyroidism.
+- Systemic diseases, including diabetes, Cushing's disease, or hypothyroidism

 There is very little that can be done to prevent KCS other than managing any systemic diseases the dog may have, protecting the dog from facial or eye trauma, keeping the ears clean to prevent infection, and not using the medications that may cause the condition.
 Because of the hereditary aspect, dogs affected by KCS should not be bred.